Oster Pro 1200 Blender Review

 The KitchenAid K150 is better for most purposes than the Oster Pro 1200.
 They offer fairly similar performances, but the KitchenAid is much sturdier and quieter.
 However, the Oster comes with a 24-ounce personal jar with a to-go lid in addition to its main jar.

-NutriBullet Blender Combo
+nutribullet Blender Combo

 KitchenAid Diamond

 The KitchenAid Diamond is better than the Oster Pro 1200.
-It has a much better build quality, it's quieter when running, and its main jar has a bigger capacity.
+The KitchenAid has a much better build quality, it's quieter when running, and its main jar has a bigger capacity.
 The Oster comes with a 24-ounce personal jar, but the KitchenAid does a better job of processing small batches of fibrous ingredients for something like a kale smoothie.

-+ Show more
+Show more

 Test Results